 5. How wide should my buffer be?
 The general rule of thumb is that wider is better.
 However, that is a very broad generalization.
 Buffer width depends on many factors including the purpose(s) for the buffer, the associated cropping pattern and related conservation practices being employed upslope, the specific soil and slope conditions, and whether or not government cost share programs are involved which require certain minimum widths.
 Buffers may be designed for bank stability, aquatic habitat protection and improvement, sediment control, removal of soluble nutrients from adjacent crop fields, flood control or wildlife habitat.
 To stabilize streambanks and protect aquatic habitat, effective buffers can vary from 30 to 90 feet wide.
 For sediment and flood control or to improve wildlife habitat, buffers must be wider, ranging from 60 feet to well beyond 150 ft.

 6. What cost share programs are available to help offset the costs of RFB establishment?

-USDA FSA offers a variety of cost share programs including the Conservation Reserve Program (CRP), Conservation Reserve Program Continuous Sign-up (CRPCS), and the Conservation Reserve Enhancement Program (CREP).
+USDA FSA offers a variety of cost share programs including the Conservation Reserve Program (CRP), and the Conservation Reserve Enhancement Program (CREP).
 Each of these programs contains approved practices that support RFB establishment.
-Further details on cost share programs are found in the UMCA Publication "Funding Incentives for Agroforestry in Missouri" (changes to these programs may occur after passage of a new Farm Bill).
+Further details on cost share programs are found in the UMCA Publication "Funding Incentives for Agroforestry in Missouri" (changes to these programs may occur frequently so check with your local FSA or NRCS office).